RT2142/RPS/README.md

 The NPC’s selection will be represented by a large picture.
 The User will be able to see who won, the game will follow the same rules as traditional rock paper scissors.
-Users can view how many times they have won or lost
+Users can view how many times they have won or lost Add 3 buttons in the beginning to show what kind of match they want to play.
+A button will be added that when pressed, will show the instructions on how to play and how the game works.